rnmp/rnmp/src/content/blog/2025/reflecting_on_2025.md

 - Went to see Japanese Breakfast and SPELLLING.
 Separate occassions, both vibey.
 - Read (ok, half-read) Courage to be Disliked but thoroughly enjoyed the philosophy.
 - Taught my son the foundations of how to code with and without AI.
+- Also finally got to spend time in Toronto proper for a couple of days.
+Surprisingly great Asian food.

 If I think of more I'll add.
 I still got like 29 more days, right?